-Net interest expense decreased to \$15.4 million for the fiscal year ended January 30, 2016 from \$18.4 million in the fiscal year ended January 30, 2016, a decrease of \$3.0 million or 16.4%.
-Proceeds from the IPO were used to reduce borrowings on the Term Loan Facility and the Revolving Credit Facility, which primarily caused the decrease in interest expense for the fiscal year ended January 30, 2016.
+Net interest expense decreased to \$15.4 million for fiscal year 2015 from \$18.4 million in fiscal year 2014, a decrease of \$3.0 million or 16.4%.
+Proceeds from the IPO were used to reduce borrowings on the Term Loan Facility and the Revolving Credit Facility, which primarily caused the decrease in interest expense for fiscal year 2015.